farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_SharePoint_Permission_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Lynne's Inbox can range from a couple of minutes to an hour.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
-This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and opens the **Site collection admin permissions** pane for the alert activity that triggered the email notification to Lynne. <br/>
+This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and automatically opens the **Site collection admin permissions** pane for the alert activity that triggered the email notification to Lynne. <br/>

 	Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.